 Thankfully, users can also pin their most-used applications to the Start menu or taskbar for quick access.
 However, it may not be very to some people how to actually get the program icons to show up in the taskbar or Start menu.

-On this page, you’ll find quick guides to pin and unpin program icons on the Windows taskbar as well as the Start menu in Windows 10.
+On this page, you’ll find quick guides to pin and unpin program icons on the Windows taskbar as well as the Start menu in Windows 11 or Windows 10.

 Pin or unpin program icons on the Start menu and Taskbar